 Depending on the region, the quesadilla may be filled with cheese or other ingredients.

-In the northwestern states of Mexico, weathered fish or shellfish quesadillas, made in the style of Ensenada, Baja California, which are usually accompanied with sauces, lettuce, onion and guacamole are common.
+In the northwestern states of Mexico, weathered fish or shellfish quesadillas, made in the style of Ensenada, Baja California, which are usually accompanied by sauces, lettuce, onion, and guacamole are common.

 In Sinaloa, there is a special variety called governor taco, which consists of a grilled quesadilla made with corn tortilla, which is heated until roasted and filled with shrimp crush.

-In Sonora, quesadillas stuffed with roasted meat, made from corn or wheat tortillas, can also be made in golden or grilled tortilla, with gratin cheese and the meat on top with cabbage, sauces, guacamole and onions roasted
+In Sonora, quesadillas stuffed with roasted meat, made from corn or wheat tortillas, can also be made in golden or grilled tortillas, with gratin cheese and the meat on top with cabbage, sauces, guacamole, and onions roasted

 In the Valley of Mexico

-Sometimes this ingredient is seasoned with onion, garlic and / or with epazote, and then fold the tortilla in half when it is still raw, and at the end it is fried in a pan.
-When the dough is raw, during the dubbing the edges of the tortilla are joined, and the contents are completely sealed, which allows a uniform frying whose final result is similar to a crumb of crumbs but having a crescent shape instead Round, it is more similar to a pie.
+Sometimes this ingredient is seasoned with onion, garlic, and/or epazote, and then fold the tortilla in half when it is still raw, and at the end, it is fried in a pan.
+When the dough is raw, during the dubbing the edges of the tortilla are joined, and the contents are completely sealed, which allows uniform frying whose final result is similar to a crumb of crumbs but having a crescent shape instead Round, it is more similar to a pie.